Core Web Vitals: LCP, INP, CLS

 Frequently Asked Questions

-1. What are the three Core Web Vitals?
+1. What is Core Web Vitals SEO?

-2. Why are Core Web Vitals important for SEO?
+2. What is Core Web Vitals NPM?